claceio/docs/content/docs/Applications/Lifecycle/index.md

 ## Promoting Changes

-When there are code change to make, running `app reload` will update the staging environment.
+When there are code changes, running `app reload` will update the staging environment.

 ```sh
 clace app reload example.com:/